Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Solution approach

+Then, the desired synchronized charging and discharging can be achieved when storage power setpoints are zero, \ie, $u_\tst = \mathbf{0}$. \end{enumerate} In addition, for simplicity, in what follows, we assume that all thermal units have the same cost factors $\Cth, \CthOn$ and all storage units have the same storage cost factor $\Cst$.

-For simplicity, we now assume that all thermal and storage cost factors are equal, so that $\Cth\T=\Cst\T=:\CC\mathbf{1}\T$.
-In the following, we determine a set of \emph{constant} power setpoints $\uVec\in [\umin,\umax]$ with the aim of optimizing the cost function \eqref{eq:operationalCost} under the above requirements.
-The resulting behavior can be achieved by a rule\hh based controller, which is realized through decentral saturating droop\hh control.
-It corresponds to the following prioritization: \begin{enumerate} \item use of renewables (if available) and charging the battery (if not full), \item use of renewables (if available) and discharging the battery (if not empty), \item use of renewables (if available) and discharging the battery (if not empty) and use of thermal generators. \end{enumerate} The saturating frequency\hh droop\hh curves for units are illustrated in Figure~\ref{fig:rule-based-control}.
-For large frequency deviations $\rho$, all units are in lower saturation.
-For low $\rho$ values, units are in upper saturation.
-For the prioritization to be realized by saturating droop curves, it is essential that the linear droop regions of the unit types are always non-overlapping.
-This must hold for values of the saturation limits, which can depend on available power of renewables and the \ac{soc} of storage units) non\hh overlapping.
+We now determine a set of \emph{constant} power setpoints $\uVec\in [\uVec^{\min},\uVec^{\max}]$ with the aim of minimizing the cost function \eqref{eq:operationalCost}.
+This can be achieved by a rule\hh based controller, which is realized by appropriately selecting the limits and setpoints within the saturating droop\hh control laws.
+In the end, we want to achieve the following behavior:

+\begin{enumerate} \item use renewables (if available) and charge the battery (if not full), \item use renewables (if available) and discharge the battery (if not empty), \item use renewables (if available) and discharge the battery (if not empty) and use thermal generators. \end{enumerate} The saturating frequency\hh droop\hh curves for units are illustrated in Figure~\ref{fig:rule-based-control}.
+For large $-\rho > 0$, all units are in lower saturation.
+For low $-\rho < 0$, units are in upper saturation.
+For the above\hh mentioned prioritization to be realized by saturating droop curves, it is essential that the linear droop regions where $dp_{\nu}/d\rho \neq 0,$ of the unit types $\nu \in \{\text{t,s,r}\}$ are non-overlapping.
+This must be satisfied for all admissible saturation limits, and possible available renewable infeed since the upper saturation limit of a renewable unit depends on its available power, while the saturation limits of a storage unit depend on its \ac{soc}.